jerzh/jerzh.github.io/coursework.md

 Writing instructions for an army of bots.
 Competitive programming plus strategy.
 It was also good Java practice.

 ## Economics

+**14.382 (G) Econometrics**

+I was in this fast-paced class for the first 5 weeks.
+Topics like conditional IV, GMM, and bootstrap (but mostly GMM, since everything is GMM).

 **14.32 Econometrics**